oversizedhat/hamstermonitor/docs/index.md

 Naturally this is just for testing purposes... when you take your hamster monitoring to production it's a whole different ballgame :smile:

 ### Part 3: Connecting the pieces (upload the sketch)
-The scetch is hardcoded with wifi settings matching my home network which need to be changed...
+The sketch is hardcoded with wifi settings matching my home network which need to be changed...

 1. In main.ino change network name and ip adress of server to match your network.
 ```